fjaguero/site/_posts/2021-02-02-my-2020-annual-review.markdown

 ## Habits to recover

 - Meditation: start with 3 minutes every day after lunch
-- Ready at home or at coffee shops
+- Read at home or at coffee shops
 - Play Ringfit at least once a week, along with the usual Badminton practice

 # 2020 in Music